 UX Design – 2 – 3 weeks

 For example, it is a good idea to have a field where the customer can change the number of chosen meals before adding items to the cart.
 Yes, you can add a field with the number of servings to the checkout screen.
-However, your first-time users won’t know this, which can be very frustrating and the client can abandon the application without even seeing the checkout screen.
-Good UX design lies in the way how users interact with the application, which actions they should complete some goals.
+However, your first-time users won’t know this, which can be very frustrating, and the client can abandon the application without even seeing the checkout screen.
+Good UX design lies in the way how users interact with the application and which actions they should complete some goals.
 The great UX design consists of such little things as the aforementioned elements with the number of servings.

 UI Design – 3 – 4 weeks

 The simple example – you can’t create an application with a light background and then simply take a photo of some of the meals on the background with the wooden texture and other meals on the white background that better corresponds with the white background of the app.
 This simply won’t look good.
-For the software like our food delivery application or any other services with the lists of goods, creating the unified look for the catalog should be included into the timeline estimation when you’re looking for the answer to the question of “how many hours does it take to develop an app”.
+For software like our food delivery application or any other services with lists of goods, creating the unified look for the catalog should be included in the app development timeline estimation when you’re looking for the answer to the question of “how many hours does it take to develop an app”.

 Development Stage (8 – 10 weeks)

 At the moment, we have come to the point of “how long does it take to code an app?”
-The good thing is that the team usually works in parallel on the back-end, front-end development, and testing to shorten the app development timeline.
+The good thing is that the team usually works in parallel on the back-end, front-end development, and testing to shorten the mobile app development timeline.

 Back-end development – 6 – 8 weeks